About the trail

 In 2018, the department commenced major rehabilitation works to the Queensland heritage-listed Lockyer Creek Railway Bridge, located on the BVRT between Lowood and Coominya, due to the poor condition of the bridge.

 The project involved replacing all of the timber components and abrasive blasting and repainting of the steel truss.
-A new pedestrian/cyclist walkway has also been installed on the bridge which has been designed to increase the safety of trail users and deliver an important all-weather crossing across Lockyer Creek.
+A new pathway for pedestrians and bike riders has also been installed on the bridge which has been designed to increase the safety of trail users and deliver an important all-weather crossing across Lockyer Creek.

 The restoration of timber bridges, particularly those of heritage significance, is becoming increasingly rare so this project has been a major achievement for the department.
 It took: